bparanj/crystal/electronics/experiments/queue/dc-decoupling.md

 4. Ripple Filtering:
    - In power supplies, diodes in series decouple voltage fluctuations and rectify signals.

-You can test both forward- and reverse-bias conditions by reversing the voltage source.
+You can test both forward and reverse-bias conditions by reversing the voltage source.
 It demonstrates the diode's role in voltage decoupling and its practical implications.